-In this midst of these various musical experiences, Steve knew it was time to take the next step and make a move to a place where live music was more in demand.
-When he arrived in Los Angeles, he landed a teaching job at the Musicians Institute in Hollywood.
-He began playing with local greats and soon found himself in the midst of a jazz/Latin/funk trio with Marco Mendoza on bass and vocals and Joey Heredia on drums.
-Steve credits his work with this trio for his good fortune.
-It was at that time he met many established musicians and was noticed for his talents.
-Among those he met, Steve was introduced to drummer Dave Weckl.
-He spent a few years touring the world with the band, writing and co-writing songs for numerous Dave Weckl Band CDs (‘Transition’, ‘Perpetual Motion’, ‘Live and Very Plugged In’, and ‘Multiplicity’).
+After high school, Steve was awarded a full scholarship to The College Conservatory of Music in Cincinnati, Ohio where he was introduced to the world of improvisation.
+It was the beginning of a professional career, spanning virtually every musical possibility, as he began getting noticed around the local jazz scene.
+Steve soon realized it was time to take the next step and make the move to Los Angeles where he could expand his opportunities.
+While teaching at the Musicians Institute in Hollywood, he began playing with local greats and soon found himself in the midst of a Jazz/Latin/Funk trio with Marco Mendoza on bass and vocals, and Joey Heredia on drums.
+Steve credits his work with this trio for his good fortune and it was at that time he met many established musicians including drummer Dave Weckl.
+He spent a few years touring the world with Weckl’s band in addition to writing and co-writing songs for numerous albums including ‘Transition’, ‘Perpetual Motion’, ‘Live and Very Plugged In’, and ‘Multiplicity’.

-Other notable projects Steve participated in with Luke include a tour of Asia in the spring of 2010 with “Soul Bop” (Randy Brecker, Bill Evans, Robben Ford, Darryl Jones, and Rodney Holmes), the “40th Anniversary of the Baked Potato” Jazz Club (Vinnie Colaiuta and Tal Wilkenfeld), an autumn European tour with “Good Fellas” (Kenny Aranoff, and Fabrizio Grossi), and a January 2011 New York City appearance with “Toxic Monkey” (Bill Evans, Will Lee and Keith Carlock).
+Other notable projects Steve participated in with Luke include a tour of Asia in the spring of 2010 with “Soul Bop” (Randy Brecker, Bill Evans, Robben Ford, Darryl Jones, and Rodney Holmes), the “40th Anniversary of the Baked Potato” Jazz Club (Vinnie Colaiuta and Tal Wilkenfeld), an autumn European tour with “Good Fellas” (Kenny Aronoff, and Fabrizio Grossi), and a January 2011 New York City appearance with “Toxic Monkey” (Bill Evans, Will Lee and Keith Carlock).